Haaland v. Brackeen: The argument of the adoptive parents

-The Brackeens and the other two non-Native American couples were represented pro bono by Matthew McGill of Gibson Dunn.
+The Brackeens and the other two non-Native American couples were represented pro bono by Matthew D. McGill of Gibson Dunn.
 The first argument presented was that ICWA did away with the "best interest of the child" test used by most states.

 McGill argued that ICWA violated the equal protection clause by treating Native American children differently, and argued that Congress did not have the authority under the Constitution to regulate Native Americans throughout the United States.
 McGill argued that the plenary power doctrine in American Indian case law was not based nor authorized under the Indian Commerce Clause of the Constitution.
 On questioning by Justice Amy Coney Barrett, McGill stated that Congress's "plenary power applies to the tribe's areas of its sovereign interests, tribal lands, treaty powers, its internal affairs, its ability to self-govern."
 Justice Sonia Sotomayor immediately questioned that position, pointing out a list of laws governing Indians since the late 1700s.

 The argument of the federal government

-The United States, represented by Deputy Solicitor General Edwin Kneedler argued that the Congress did have the right to regulate the tribes, so long as the law was "rationally related" to the governments obligations to the tribes.
+The United States, represented by Deputy Solicitor General Edwin S. Kneedler argued that the Congress did have the right to regulate the tribes, so long as the law was "rationally related" to the government's obligations to the tribes.

 The argument of the States

-The position of the States was presented by Texas Solicitor General Judd E. Stone.
+The position of the States was presented by Texas Solicitor General Judd E. Stone, II.
 Stone argued that ICWA violated the Tenth Amendment anti-commandeering provisions.